khanhphamj/Visualization_python/README.md

 - **Libraries:** Matplotlib, Seaborn, Plotly
 - **IDE:** Jupyter Notebook

-### Visualization Previews
-Here are some previews of the visualizations created during this project:
-[Include previews of visualizations here, with direct image links]

 ### How to Run
 To run the project:
 1. Clone the repository.